techworkersco/twc-site-nl/_resources/works-council.md

 - Can't include the entrepreneur
 - Direct reports to the entrepreneur are allowed, but generally they waive their rights due to a perceived conflict of interest.

+## What can an OR actually do though?

 ## How disputes are resolved

+## What this all looks like in reality

 <!-- Links -->
 [techwerkers-github]: https://www.github.com/techworkersco/twc-site-nl